 According to research from the Transamerica Center for Health Studies (TCHS), nearly half of millennials have minimized health care costs by skipping, delaying, or stopping care early.

 Learn the Terminology Health Insurance Companies Use

-“The big thing for Millennials—especially for first-time shoppers easing out of their parent’s coverage—is really understanding the key concepts that take up costs,” says Jennifer Fitzgerald, CEO and co-founder of PolicyGenius, an independent online insurance marketplace.
+“The big thing for millennials—especially for first-time shoppers easing out of their parent’s coverage—is really understanding the key concepts that take up costs,” says Jennifer Fitzgerald, the CEO of Policygenius, an independent online insurance marketplace.
 “Health care is complicated.
 The premium you pay isn’t the whole story.”

-You need to understand the basic differences between high deductible plans (perhaps with HSAs) and PPOs.
+You need to understand the basic differences between high deductible plans and PPOs.
 Factor in copays, the flat fees you pay for services before the insurance kicks in, and coinsurance, the percentage you pay after you meet your deductible.
 Out-of-pocket maximums matter, too.